 Consistent Treatment History: Show that you are following prescribed treatment and attending regular medical appointments, which demonstrates the seriousness of your condition.

 Work with a Disability Attorney: Navigating the SSDI process can be challenging.
-An experienced attorney can help gather medical evidence, complete necessary paperwork, and represent you at hearings.
+An experienced disability attorney can help gather medical evidence, complete necessary paperwork, and represent you at hearings.

 While there’s no guaranteed path to SSDI approval—in fact, many claims are initially denied—being aware of these conditions and taking proactive steps significantly improves your chances of success.
 If you or a loved one is struggling with a disabling condition, seeking legal guidance can make the process less overwhelming and increase the likelihood of receiving the benefits you deserve.